 Chipotle enjoys a higher average spend per customer than most of its competitors, given its high quality of food.
 For example, in McDonald's, the average spend per customer is around $4, whereas the corresponding figure in Chipotle is about $11-12.
 The company has successfully marketed itself as a restaurant serving natural, hygienic, and organic food in an upscale ambiance, for which the consumers are often ready to pay a slight premium.

 Another reason why the company enjoys a higher average spend per customer is that it has restaurants only in developed countries, where the average spend is usually higher than in developing countries.
-Most of the fast-food restaurant chains have a mix of restaurants in developed and developing countries, which has a lowering effect on the overall spend per customer.
+Most of the fast-food restaurant chains have a mix of restaurants in developed and developing countries, which has a lowering effect on the overall spending per customer.

 Consumers have become more health-conscious, and there is an increase in demand for natural and healthier food.
-Using its 'Food with Integrity' campaign, Chipotle has aggressively marketed itself as a restaurant using only naturally raised meat.
+Using its 'Food with Integrity campaign, Chipotle has aggressively marketed itself as a restaurant using only naturally raised meat.
 Taking cues from Chipotle, an increasing number of restaurant chains are adding all-natural products to their menu.
-Wendy's started offering upscaled items on its menu last year.
+Wendy's started offering upscale items on its menu last year.
 Moreover, its restaurant remodeling initiative is inspired by Chipotle.